 1. In creating the structure of the poem, Allen utilized iambic pentameter and free verse.
 Iambic pentameter refers to a verse consisting of five metrical feet that each consist of one unstressed syllable followed by one stressed syllable while lines of free verse are written without rhyme or regular meter.
 Notice how Allen uses iambic pentameter to write about London and free verse to write about Mississippi.
 What is the effect of alternating between iambic pentameter and free verse?
 Why did he choose to assign these structures to these specific locations?

 1. Why is “The Apple Trees in Sussex” set in Mississippi?
 Allen identifies Mississippi as “the worst state.”
 What does he mean by this?
-Read the in the Furious Flower Archive and list events that you have studied from the Civil Rights Movement and identify those that occurred specifically in Mississippi.
+Read the timeline in the Furious Flower Archive and list events that you have studied from the Civil Rights Movement and identify those that occurred specifically in Mississippi.

 2. What historical misconception do you feel passionately about?
 Alternating the poetic forms of iambic pentameter and free verse, write a poem that exposes the misconceptions through the lens of that historical perspective.